HectorMontes10/Rest-api-flask/README.md

 ```

-When the users ask for a result, they can send a url string like this:
+When the users ask for a result, they should send a url string like this:

 ```
 url = https://107.22.107.142/targets-var/<var-target>/categories/<categorie>